Courting Your Horse

 Equine Hierarchy of Needs

-Have you ever watched a horse show and the unspeakably beautiful horse who just entered the arena appears to be lame?
+Have you ever watched a horse show and noticed that the unspeakably beautiful horse that just entered the arena appears to be lame?
 Everyone, including the judges, sits in silence as the lovely creature bravely soldiers on, doing his best to please his rider.
-Sometimes he even wins a ribbon!
-But no one comments on the real […]
+Sometimes, he even wins a ribbon!
+But no one comments on […]

 Read More